A RESPONSIBLE PURCHASING POLICY

 An anti-corruption code of conduct came into force in 2018, and is applicable to all group employees as well as to external stakeholders.

-All LFB companies and employees must also abide by the Group’s Charte Corporate RSE (CSR Charter).
-The fight against corruption is among the commitments outlined in this Charter, which was distributed to all employees in 2016.
+All the companies and employees of the LFB group are also subject to the group’s Corporate CSR Charter, which includes the fight against corruption in its commitments, and which was communicated to all employees in 2016.

 LFB anti-bribery Code of ConductANTI-BRIBERY CODE OF CONDUCT

 For the 4th year in a row, LFB has been awarded the A++ label, the highest level in the “green index”, awarded by the CAHPP (Central Purchasing of Public and Private Hospitals).
 The CAHPP is one of the main centres which supports French hospitals in optimising their spending.
 Each year, this organisation awards its labels to industrial suppliers of hospitals on the basis of sustainable development criteria or the “green index”.
 LFB was audited by the CAHPP in 2018, and successfully answered the evaluation questionnaire for the 2019 financial year.

 The audit performed by PriceWaterHouse Coopers (PwC) of LFB’s Non-Financial Performance Statement was documented in a report free of reservations from an Independent Third Party, for the 7th consecutive year.
 PriceWaterHouse Coopers is an audit firm specialised in accounting.
 PwC issued a reasoned opinion in 2019 on the conformity and truthfulness of the information presented in LFB’s non-financial performance statement.